top of page

 6. Disconnected to Reconnect

 If you do nothing else and you cannot get out without your babe, dedicate your time to your Valentine by have a no-screen-time night in.
 Instead of being pre-occupied by work emails, social media and messages, switch off your devices and simply be together.
-Cook together, do the bedtime routine together and then simply sit and talk to one another without distractions. d
+Cook together, do the bedtime routine together and then simply sit and talk to one another without any other distractions.

 7. Bridge the Gap